Deepu-456/VPN_NetworkGraph_Traceroute/README.md

-# VPN_NetworkGraph_Traceroute
+# VPN Network Graph & Traceroute

-A project for analyzing network paths and connectivity using Dijkstra's algorithm.
+This project implements Dijkstra's algorithm to analyze network paths and connectivity using a custom network graph.

+## Files
+- **NetworkGraph.txt**: Defines the network topology.
+- **Traceroute.c**: Contains the code for Dijkstra's algorithm.
+- **a.exe**: Compiled executable for the project.